 Immigration New Zealand changes

-Just a few months ago (in August) there were quite a lot of changes in New Zealand’s Immigration policies.
+In August 2016 there were quite a lot of changes in New Zealand’s Immigration policies.
 This affected mostly requirements related to Work and Residency visas.

 So be mindful if you are reading a blog post about coming or moving to NZ as it may be out of date.
 Only trust the official websites before making any decisions!